 I see far too many travel professionals planning their lives away, getting ready to act, and then… not acting!
-In the time of Covid-19, the problem can induce a near paralytic state.
+The problem can induce a near-paralytic state.
 Too many times we over-plan and over-perfect, and in the process lose valuable opportunities to others who are quicker to act.

 Advice like this can be easily misunderstood.
 Certain essentials have to be in place prior to marketing.
 Don’t throw out your business plans and your careful research, but also do not let those things become excuses for not moving quickly and decisively.
 In fact, one of the key failings of many businesses is to believe they are executing a plan simply because they have one.
 It is not enough to have a plan: you must act on it!
 As we approach 2021, now is a good time to check your progress to ensure you are not letting perfection become the enemy of your forward momentum.